sheahwen/recipe/README.md

-# Spoonacular recipe app
+# Pantastic recipe app
-Spoonacular recipe app aims to help users to find inspirations for their cooking based on the available ingredients.
-It also comes with common function such as searching based on recipe name, diets and meal types.
+Pantastic recipe app aims to help users to find recipe ideas based on the available ingredients and dietary needs.
+It can be accessed at https://pantastic.netlify.app/

 ![](https://img-9gag-fun.9cache.com/photo/a9EDdMj_460s.jpg)